SpongePowered/SpongeDocs/source/plugin/internals/mcp-setup.rst

         mappings = 'YOUR_MAPPINGS_VERSION'
     }

-It is recommended to use the same Forge version as used by the SpongeForge build, you are going to use.
+It is recommended to use the same Forge version as used by the SpongeForge build you are going to use.

 .. note::

-    Make sure you use a version that belongs to your Minecraft version.
+    Make sure you use a version that corresponds to your Minecraft version.
 Using a wrong version will probably cause inexplicable exceptions during the preparation of the workspace or during development.

 Setting Up the Workspace